 For the sticky sauce:

-- 1 tbsp vegetable oil
+- 1 tablespoon vegetable oil

-- 2 tbsp honey
+- 2 tablespoon honey

-- 1 tbsp soft brown sugar
+- 1 tablespoon soft brown sugar

-- 3 tbsp soy sauce
+- 3 tablespoon soy sauce

-- 1 clove garlic, crushed
+- 1 clove garlic grated

 To serve:

-- 1 carrot, julienned into thin ribbons
+- 1 carrot julienned into thin ribbons

 - Egg noodles: 1 nest per person